TaraYoo/tic-tac-toe/README.md

 games you left unfinished.

 Please note that this is a toy application.
 The user authorization is NOT secure.
 Please do not use any passwords that you used anywhere else.
-I woudl also recommend using a fake email.
+I would also recommend using a fake email.

 ## Motivation
-This project was the first major assignment in General Assembly's Web Development Intensive Program.
+This project was the first project assignment in General Assembly's Web Development Intensive Program.
 The front-end is my work.
 General Assembly built the back-end using Ruby on Rails.